Compactness of the space of embedded minimal surfaces with free boundary in three-manifolds with nonnegative Ricci

-In recent papers \cite{Fraser-Schoen11}, \cite{Fraser-Schoen12} Fraser and Schoen studied an extremal problem for the first Steklov eigenvalue on compact surfaces with boundary and proved that minimal surfaces in Euclidean balls with free boundary on the boundary of the ball realize the extrema.
-The equatorial disk \cite{Weinstock54} and the critical catenoid \cite{Fraser-Schoen11} uniquely maximize $\sigma_1(\Sigma)L(\partial \Sigma)$ among metrics on the disk and annulus respectively.
-Recently, in \cite{Fraser-Schoen12} they were able to prove existence of extremal metrics for genus zero surfaces with any number of boundary components, and the extrema are achieved by properly embedded minimal surfaces in $\mathbb{R}^3$ with free boundary.
+In a series of recent papers \cite{Fraser-Schoen12}, \cite{Fraser-Schoen13} and \cite{Fraser-Schoen11}, Fraser and Schoen studied an extremal problem for the first Steklov eigenvalue on compact surfaces with boundary and proved that minimal surfaces in Euclidean balls with free boundary on the boundary of the ball realize the extrema.
+The equatorial disk \cite{Weinstock54} and the critical catenoid \cite{Fraser-Schoen12} \cite{Fraser-Schoen13} \cite{Fraser-Schoen11} uniquely maximize $\sigma_1(\Sigma)L(\partial \Sigma)$ among metrics on the disk and annulus respectively.
+In the recent preprint \cite{Fraser-Schoen12}, they were able to prove existence of extremal metrics for genus zero orientable surfaces with any number of boundary components, and the extrema are achieved by properly embedded minimal surfaces in the unit ball $B^3$ in $\mathbb{R}^3$ with free boundary.
+The non-orientable case of a M\"{o}bius band was also studied in detail.
 This motivates the question of finding more examples of properly embedded minimal surfaces in the unit ball.
-In the case without boundary, Lawson \cite{Lawson70a} proved that a closed orientable surface of any genus can be realized as an embedded minimal surface in $S^3$ (while any non-orientable closed surface except $\mathbb{R}P^2$ can be realized as a minimal immersion into $S^3$).
-A central question along this direction is the following:
+In the case without boundary, Lawson \cite{Lawson70a} proved that a closed orientable surface of any genus can be realized as an embedded minimal surface in the standard round sphere $S^3$ (while any non-orientable closed surface except $\mathbb{R}P^2$ can be realized as a minimal immersion into $S^3$).
+A central question in this direction is the following:

-\textbf{Question 1}: Which compact orientable surface with boundary can be realized as a properly embedded minimal surface in the unit ball $B^3$ with free boundary?
+\textbf{Question 1}: Which compact orientable surfaces with boundary can be realized as properly embedded minimal surfaces in the unit ball $B^3$ with free boundary?

 Since $B^3$ is simply connected, any properly embedded surface in $B^3$ must be orientable.
-By the results of Fraser and Schoen \cite{Fraser-Schoen11}, we know any genus zero surface can be minimally embedded into $B^3$ as a free boundary solution.
+By the results of Fraser and Schoen \cite{Fraser-Schoen12} \cite{Fraser-Schoen13}, we know any genus zero orientable surface can be minimally embedded into $B^3$ as a free boundary solution.
 Therefore, it remains to look for surfaces of higher genus.
 Another related question one could ask is the following:

 \textbf{Question 2}: Given a compact orientable surface with boundary, in how many ways can it be realized as a properly embedded minimal surface in the unit ball $B^3$ with free boundary?